kidanger/Drystal/README.md

 Requirements
 ------------

+To build Drystal, the following tools are needed:

+- CMake
+- C compiler — Currently, only clang and gcc are supported.
+- make or ninja — Or any generators supported by CMake
+- C++ compiler (optional)
+- patch (optional)

+And the following optional libraries:

 - SDL2
 - OpenAL
 - OpenGL
 - libpng >= 1.6

-Build:

-- CMake
+- Box2D

-- C++ compiler (clang, gcc,...)
+When building the documentation, the following additional dependencies are needed:

-- make or ninja
+- sphinx
-- patch
+- pip

-Test coverage:
+When building a web version of Drystal, you also need [Emscripten](kripken.github.io/emscripten-site/).

+To use the test coverage, the following tools are needed:

 - gcov
 - lcov

-Documentation:

-- sphinx
-- pip

-Web build:

-- Emscripten

 First time
 ----------